djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/flow_kinematics.md

 Flow kinematics offers different concepts for visualizing fluid motion:

-• Streamlines: Curves that are everywhere tangent to the velocity field at a given instant.
+• **Streamlines** are the curves that are everywhere tangent to the velocity field at a given instant.
 They provide a snapshot of the flow pattern at one moment in time.

-• Pathlines: Actual trajectories followed by individual fluid particles.
+• **Pathlines** are the actual trajectories followed by individual fluid particles.
 They show the history of a single particle’s journey through the flow field.

-• Streaklines: Lines formed by all particles that have passed through a particular point in space.
+• **Streaklines** are the lines formed by all particles that have passed through a particular point in space.
 Imagine continuously injecting dye at one point; the streakline is the pattern that emerges from that injection point over time.

 These concepts often coincide in steady flows, where the flow pattern does not change with time.
-In unsteady flows, streamlines, pathlines, and streaklines can differ, providing rich insights into how the flow evolves and how particles navigate through it.
+In unsteady flows, streamlines, pathlines, and streaklines can differ, providing insights into how the flow evolves and how particles navigate through it.

 ```